VSacr1/examplerepo/README.md

 # examplerepo
-This is for a demo on GitHub
+This is a demo for github and also where I stored documents for a flask project.
-This is now on the develop branch
-Example of changes